winduum/winduum-docs/docs/docs/base/breakpoints.md

 # Breakpoints

-Breakpoints in Winduum are very close to TailwindCSS, yet they have slightly different values and are defined in `em` and extended to cover all possible resolutions.
+Breakpoints in Winduum are very close to TailwindCSS, yet they have slightly different values and extended to cover all possible resolutions.

 You can use the same principles as defined in [Responsive design](https://tailwindcss.com/docs/responsive-design)

 * **xs** - 360px
 * **sm** - 416px
-* **md** - 768px
+* **md** - 744px
 * **lg** - 960px
 * **xl** - 1216px
 * **2xl** - 1312px